I’m going to get right to the point today, stop eating vegetable and “seed” oils such as:

 Today, our ratio is as high as 20:1 on average, with even higher ratios towards Omega 6’s with those who eat more processed/packaged foods – as well as eating out most of your meals.1

-The higher Omega 6 fat ratio is known to cause type 2 diabetes, heart disease, inflammation, arthritis, depression, weight gain, and even cancer.2-8
+The higher Omega 6 fat ratio is known to cause heart problems, inflammation, arthritis, and weight gain.

 Vegetable Oils Are High In “Trans Fats”